GVancauwenberghe/gvancauwenberghe.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

 _This is a summary of the report 'Cipriano, P., Easton, C., Roglia, E., Vancauwenberghe, G. (2013).
 Study on the Geo-ICT sector in Europe.
 SmeSpire'.
-The full report can be found [here](http://www.smespire.eu/published-by-smespire-the-first-study-on-the-geo-ict-sector-in-europe)._
+The full report can be found [here](http://www.smespire.eu/published-by-smespire-the-first-study-on-the-geo-ict-sector-in-europe).
+The results of this study were used in the mid-term evaluation of INSPIRE, executed in 2014._

 The report '**Study on the Geo-ICT Sector in Europe**' provided an in-depth analysis and comparison of different Geo-ICT companies in Europe and how they relate to INSPIRE.
 The study’s primary objectives were: 1) assessing the market potential for Geo-ICT companies in relation to INSPIRE, and 2) characterizing obstacles for Geo-ICT companies to enter this market, with focus on knowledge gaps and training needs